-- If the agency is requested to attend the property in person and the issue is resolved through simple standard resetting and trouble shooting, the guest will be charged for a call out fee for agency’s time.
-If an external trade is engaged to resolve the problem and the fault is deemed to be user(s) or device related the guest will be liable for these costs.
-Importantly, if the issue is related to the account or the hardware in the property it will be the property owners responsiblity.
+- If the agency is requested to attend the property in person and the issue is resolved through simple standard resetting and troubleshooting, the guest will be charged a call-out fee for the agency’s time.
+If an external trade is engaged to resolve the problem and the fault is deemed to be user(s) or device-related, the guest will be liable for these costs.
+Importantly, if the issue is related to the account or the hardware in the property it will be the property owner’s responsibility.

-- If the agency is requested to attend the property in person and the issue is resolved through simple/standard resetting or troubleshooting the guest will be charged for a call out fee for Property Providers™’s time.
+- If the agency is requested to attend the property in person and the issue is resolved through simple/standard resetting or troubleshooting, the guest will be charged for a call-out fee for Property Providers’ time.

 - If this is not successful, the guest will be invited to collect a mobile 4G device from our office.

-- This device will be provided with 45GB on data loaded onto the dongle with an expiry date of 28 days.
+- This device will be provided with 45GB of data loaded onto the dongle with an expiry date of 28 days.

 - Guests are expected to return the dongle in full at the end of their stay – this includes the box, the charger and any other information that came with the dongle.
 Failure to return the dongle to our office in full will result in a $200 charge from the guest’s security deposit.

 - If the broadband is fixed during the stay and the guest has been using a temporary dongle, the guest will be required to bring the dongle back to the office as they no longer have use for it.